-The Thailand - Ireland Double tax treaty was signed in 4 November 2013.
+The Thailand – Ireland Double tax treaty was signed in 4 November 2013.
 The aim of such a treaty is to avoid double taxation and avoid fiscal evasion.
 Double taxation occurs when the same income or capital gain is taxed by two countries.
 It generally happens when the income is generated in one state and is paid to a resident of another state.
+An Irish investor who wants to open a company in Thailand, should be well informed reagarding the provisions of the Thailand-Ireland double taxation treaty.

-Main characteristics of the Thailand-Ireland double tax treaty
+Main characteristics of the Thailand-Ireland double tax treaty explained by our experts in company registration in Thailand

 The main aspects of the Thailand-Ireland double tax treaty are as follows: